FirebaseExtended/experimental-extensions/firestore-nlp-extension/README.md

 **Configuration Parameters:**

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
-You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Collection path: What is the path to the collection that contains the strings on which to perform NLP?
+* Collection path: What is the path of the collection that you would like to process?
+You may use `{wildcard}` notation to match a subcollection of all documents in a collection (for example: `travelLocations/{location_id}/reviews`).

-* Input field name: What is the name of the field that contains the string on which to perform NLP?
+* Input field name: What is the name of the field that contains the string that you want NLP to be performed on?

-* Output field name: What is the name of the field where you want to store NLP data?
+* Output field name: What is the name of the field that will contain the output(s) from NLP tasks?

-* Tasks: What NLP tasks do you want the extension to perform?
-One or more of: sentiment analysis, entity extraction and text classification.
+* NLP task to perform on the input data.: Select one or more NLP tasks to perform on the input data.

-* Entities to filter: What types of entities do you want entity extraction to retain?
+* Entities to filter.: If you perform entity extraction, which entity types are you interested in? (ignored if entity extraction is not performed)

-* Save common entities: Do you want entity extraction to also retain common names entities (for example, 'users')?
+* Do you want entities that are common nouns to be saved?: If you perform entity extraction, entities can either be "common" or "proper".
+Common entities can be numerous  so you can select "No" so that they are not saved.

 **Cloud Functions:**

 * **firestoreNlpDocCreate:** Listens for new documents in your specified Cloud Firestore collection, performs the configured NLP tasks on a specific string, then writes the output from the NLP tasks back to the same document.
+The NLP tasks available are entity extraction, sentiment analysis and content classification.

-* **firestoreNlpDocUpdate:** Same functionality as `firestoreNlpDocCreate`, but listens for update on documents.
-Checks if input field has changed and, if so, overwrites old NLP data with new NLP data.
+* **firestoreNlpDocUpdate:** Listens for updates to strings in your specified Cloud Firestore collection, performs the configured NLP tasks on the string, then writes the output from the NLP tasks back to the same document (overriding any previous data).
+The NLP tasks available are entity extraction, sentiment analysis and content classification.

 **APIs Used**: